thecodinghouse/rails_rest_vote/README.md

 #### Database Migrations

-Run below command in your project folder from terminal.
+Run the following command in your project folder:

     $ rails g rails_rest_vote user

-It will do three things for you.
+It will do 3 things for you:

 - Create a migration file of Vote table in db/migrate/ folder.
 - Insert association in user model i.e has_many :votes